Breaking the Cycle: Strategies to Stop Emotional Eating

 Remove tempting “comfort foods” like chocolates.
 Show food that induce overeating to either reside in hidden places like the top most shelf of a kitchen cabinet or totally make it unavailable in the home.
 More healthy choices of food should include fruits, nuts, or dairy.

 Share goals with friends or family.
-Why?
-Because they are the people who can offer their love, stability, encouragement and someone we can ask as an accountability partner.
+Why this is good?
+Because they are the people who can offer their love, stability, encouragement, and someone we can ask as an accountability partner.

 Long-Term Strategies for Success

-Breaking the emotional eating cycle requires consistency and patience.
+To break the emotional eating cycle it needs consistency and patience as well.

 Start small by identifying one or two triggers to address first.
 Mix these healthier habits gradually into daily routine.